maclong9/harvard-compsci/README.md

 Harvard University are lovely enough to publish their CS50 courses, ranging in topic from Artificial Intelligence to Cyber Security, online for free via [EDX](https://www.edx.org/cs50).

 This repository contains my notes, examples and projects from these courses.
-Feel free to utilise my notes to help with your learning of computer science.
+Feel free to utilise my notes to aid your own learning of computer science.

 ## Flowchart Key